Posture & Pilates

 Think of old Action Man or Barbie dolls and how straight legs, arms and torsos lead to stiff and awkward movement.
 But we still haven’t answered the question.

-The key to good posture is relaxation.
+The key to good one is relaxation.
 Forcing the body into what we are told or believe is good posture is not the way.
-If we have poor posture then we should try to move toward better posture which may feel unusual or uncomfortable at first, but never tiring or painful.
+If it is bad, then we should try to move towards a better one which may feel unusual or uncomfortable at first, but never tiring or painful.

-The way to good posture is relaxation, flexibility and strength.
-Poor or bad posture is usually caused when the body is forced into an uncomfortable position, either through a repetitive action or injury, which it then adapts to.
+The way to good one is relaxation, flexibility and strength.
+If it is poor or bad, it is usually caused when the body is forced into an uncomfortable position, either through a repetitive action or injury, which it then adapts to.

-Forcing the body back into correct posture will only cause further pain and incorrect adaptation.
-Developing our flexibility, allowing the body to move, strength, to hold the new position, and allowing ourselves to relax, giving the body a chance to adapt to this new state, are the ways to good posture.
+Forcing the body back into correct attitude will only cause further pain and incorrect adaptation.
+Developing our flexibility, allowing the body to move, strength, to hold the new position, and allowing ourselves to relax, giving the body a chance to adapt to this new state, are the ways to good one.

-Remaining in this relaxed state during movement is the key to maintaining correct posture.
-Often while standing, sitting or lying down still, one can achieve a sense of comfortable posture, but when we move our old habits and tensions creep back in.
+Remaining in this relaxed state during movement is the key to maintaining correct attitude.
+Often while standing, sitting or lying down still, one can achieve a sense of comfortable one, but when we move our old habits and tensions creep back in.

 Benefits of Good Posture

-Posture is maintained by the balancing of muscles and bones to hold the body in the best possible position.
-So naturally the first benefits are to muscles and bones.
-Correct posture can reduce stress on the muscles related to posture and the muscles that are usually recruited when those muscles become weak through lack of use or tight and strained due to overuse.
+It is maintained by the balancing of muscles and bones to hold the body in the best possible position, so naturally the first benefits are to those parts.
+It can reduce stress on the muscles related to posture and those that are usually recruited when they become weak through lack of use or tight and strained due to overuse.
 The resulting pressure can lead to imbalances in muscles which in turn can lead to a more permanent alteration of the skeletal structure.